ivapops/Acropora_cryptic_species/README.md

 3) `03_trimmomatic-array.sh`
   - Basic quality filtering of FASTQC files with Trimmomatic (version 0.39) to remove poor-quality reads and adapter contamination
-  - Requies list of fastq files (R1 only)
+  - Requies list of fastq files (R1 files only)
   - Keep bases with phred-score quality > 20 in sliding window of 4 bp (average)
   - Remove adapter sequences in user specified file (**adapters.txt**) with recommended ILLUMINACLIP parameters
   - Remove reads with length < 50bp following trimming